NVIDIA/modulus/docs/tutorials/simple_training_example.rst

 Optimized Training workflow
 ----------------------------

-Once we have a model defined in the Modulus style, we can make use the optimizations like AMP, CUDA Graphs, and JIT using the ``modulus.utils.StaticCaptureTraining`` decorator.
+Once we have a model defined in the Modulus style, we can use the optimizations like AMP, CUDA Graphs, and JIT using the ``modulus.utils.StaticCaptureTraining`` decorator.
 This decorator will capture the training step function and optimize it for the specified optimizations.